Stanley R. Christianson

-Stanley R. Christianson (January 24, 1925 – September 29, 1950) was a Marine Corps private first class who posthumously received the Medal of Honor for giving his life in a one-man stand against a ferocious attack which threatened to destroy his platoon in Korea on September 29, 1950.
+Stanley R. Christianson (January 24, 1925 – September 29, 1950) was a Marine Corps private first class who posthumously received the Medal of Honor, the United States' highest military decoration for valor, for giving his life in a one-man stand against a ferocious attack which threatened to destroy his platoon in Korea on September 29, 1950.

-The nation's highest tribute for gallantry was presented to his parents by Secretary of the Navy Dan A. Kimball in Washington, D.C., on August 30, 1951.
-The Medal of Honor was PFC Christianson's second decoration in 16 days of fighting in Korea.
-Just 11 days before he was killed, he was awarded the Bronze Star for another act of valor.
+The Medal of Honor was presented to his parents by Secretary of the Navy Dan A. Kimball in Washington, D.C., on August 30, 1951.
+The award was Christianson's second decoration in 16 days of fighting in Korea.
+Just 11 days before he was killed, he was awarded the Bronze Star Medal for another act of valor.
 The 25-year-old veteran of almost eight years in the Marine Corps also had been awarded a Letter of Commendation for meritorious service in the Pacific during World War II.

 Biography

 Born January 24, 1925, in Mindoro, Wisconsin, Stanley Reuben Christianson attended school in La Crosse County, Wisconsin, and farmed for a time before enlisting in the Marine Corps Reserve on October 2, 1942, at the age of 17.

 Following recruit training at San Diego, California, Christianson took advanced training with the 2nd Marine Division and went overseas with that outfit.
 He fought at Tarawa, Saipan, Tinian, and Okinawa, and served with the occupation forces in Japan.

-Discharged in December 1945, PFC Christianson re-enlisted in the regular Marine Corps three months later.
+Discharged in December 1945, Christianson re-enlisted in the regular Marine Corps three months later.
 He served at the Naval Air Station Pensacola Florida; as a Drill Instructor at Parris Island, South Carolina; at the Naval Ammunition Depot, Hastings, Nebraska; at the Brooklyn Navy Yard, Brooklyn, New York; and at Camp Lejeune, North Carolina, before going overseas to Korea with the 1st Marine Division in August 1950.

-After participating in the Inchon landing, he earned the Bronze Star Medal on September 18, 1950.
+After participating in the Inchon landing, he was awarded the Bronze Star Medal on September 18, 1950.
 The citation said Private First Class Christianson, acting as an automatic rifleman during an assault, "fearlessly and courageously exposed himself to find the exact location of the enemy."
-Eleven days later, PFC Christianson was killed near Seoul during the UN September 1950 counteroffensive.
+Eleven days later, Christianson was killed near Seoul during the UN September 1950 counteroffensive.